 I love arriving early when everyone is buying coffee and rushing to work.
 Finding a cosy cafe with a street view is my idea of heaven and I find soaking up the morning atmosphere wakes up my creativity.
 As do scrambled eggs on granary toast with an Earl Grey tea!

 GOING OFF THE BEATEN TRACK

-As a self-confessed minimalist I’m not a big spender, I do however enjoy wandering around London shops and department stores.
-I like to take in the fashion and interior collections, stylish food halls, colours, displays and so on.
-I learn so much about the current trends by wandering around the floors of Selfridges or Liberty.
+As a self-confessed minimalist, I’m not a big spender.
+I do however enjoy wandering around the London shops and department stores.
+I like to take in the fashion and interior collections – stylish food halls, colours, displays and so on.
+I learn so much about the current trends through wandering around the floors of Selfridges, Harvey Nicholls, Liberty and Harrods.

 MAKING TIME FOR TEA

 I’ve a lot of time for socialising over tea and cake.
 And I find chatting about creativity, blogging and photography with like-minded folk extremely inspiring.
-The photographs below were taken when I attended the first Betty’s Tea Party in London (you may recall my visit to Betty’s earlier in the year).
+The photographs below were taken when I attended the first Betty’s tea party in London.
 It was fabulous to see old friends and new, and as you will see from my images we were more than a little spoilt.
-Thank you Betty’s for a delightful afternoon!
+Thank you, Betty’s, for a delightful afternoon!

 Thank you for stopping by.
 I hope you have a delicious day!